Event photos for LinkedIn – how to get images that work

 • A hand gesture that supports a message

-Images like these bring the post to life - and help both the message and the sender stand out.
+Images like these bring the post to life – and help both the message and the sender to stand out.

 • Image carousels